 b.
 Main Street will be closed for a block or so in every direction.

-d.
+c.
 There will be vendors all around the Circle and up and down the streets, with displays, food, wine, art, etc. You are welcome to bring your own beverage, of course.
 Please keep adult beverages to a low-key basis.

-e.
-The Moravian Church on the Circle will provide a room for guitar storage.
+d.
+The Moravian Church on the Circle will again provide a room for guitar storage.
 We will have the key and be in charge of that.
-As was the case last year, we will develop a list of volunteer Guitar Guards, which will be posted on the door of the room, in the Admin tent, and on the Forum.
+As has been the case each year, we will develop a list of volunteer Guitar Guards, which will be posted on the door of the room, in the Admin tent, and on the Forum.
 You will need to sign your guitars in and out and be given a tag.
 Please try to have all guitars out of the church by 6:15.
-Strays and leftovers will be taken back to the Comfort Inn.
+Strays and leftovers will be taken back to the Holiday Inn.

-f.
+e.
 There will be an Open Mike all day, from 12:00 noon to 6:00 pm, completely under our control.
 It will be in the circle under some shade trees, and a stage will be provided.
 We have also arranged for a sound system.
 We have a great list of perforrmers from our ranks and have arranged for Guitar Guards at the church to watch over your instruments when not in use.
-Guitar Guard volunteers, and new performers will get first preference in that order.
+Guitar Guard volunteers and new performers will get first preference in that order for the Open Mike.
 Your friendly Moderators, Doug Truxillo, Ed Madonio, Todd Yates and Jack Rickenbach, ably assisted by Barry Baer and perhaps other volunteers, will be your emcees for this Open Mike session as well as all Open Mikes at the Park.